Endless33/jumping-vpn-preview/docs/audience.md

 There is strong demand for protocols that treat volatility as a first-class condition — not an error state.

 Jumping VPN continues to evolve — with focus on clarity, correctness, and real-world applicability.

+## 🧠 Why This Matters

+Jumping VPN is not a product.
+It is a protocol organism — designed for environments where volatility is the norm, not the exception.

+The audience engaging with this work reflects a shared recognition:
+**The future of secure connectivity is not in stability — it’s in adaptation.**

+This document is not a brag.
+It’s a signal.
+The protocol is being read, cloned, and studied — by those who build the backbone.